Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 4) Claim resolvers

 Claim resolvers in Azure AD B2C custom policies provide context information such as the policy name, request correlation ID, user interface language, and more.
-Especially very useful claim resolver is {oauth2:access_token} which allows to relay user's access token of third party IDP to calling application.
+Especially very useful claim resolver is {oauth2:access_token} which allows to relaying user's access token of third-party IDP to the calling application.
 More info about claim resolvers.

 5) Application insights for troubleshooting

-Azure AD B2C has a feature which enables to send data to the Application Insights.
-Application Insight integration is a must have thing because it really helps you in troubleshooting situations.
+Azure AD B2C has a feature that enables sending data to the Application Insights.
+Application Insight integration is a must-have thing because it really helps you in troubleshooting situations.
 This Microsoft article shows how to configure Application Insights for troubleshooting.
-Custom policies also supports Application insight custom events which can be configured to the User Journey flow.
+Custom policies also support Application insight custom events which can be configured to the User Journey flow.

 6) DevOps automation